Student visas to study in Ireland

 What do I do if I want to leave for a short while?

 A visa required national with a valid Irish Residence Permit (IRP) or GNIB card will not need a re-entry visa when traveling to and from Ireland.
-Your IRP card (or GNIB card) and passport will be accepted.
+Your IRP card and passport will be accepted.

 If you want to travel to Northern Ireland, you may need a visa.
 You can get more information from UK Visas and Immigration.